Trainingpeaks Coach Sits Across From Athlete On Stationary Bike And Prepares For The Offseason.

 Ideally, finish the conversation by setting expectations on when they’ll return to structured training and what they should do in the early offseason to start next season on the right foot.

 For example, imagine you’re a cycling coach.
-Directing your athletes to get a bike fit, movement analysis, blood work, and baseline testing to ensure they start their 2024 season in an optimal position on the bike, doing exercises that address any movement limitations or weaknesses, have a snapshot of their bloodwork to identify any anomalies from year to year, and their zones set correctly so they’re training at the right intensity.
+Directing your athletes to get a bike fit, movement analysis, blood work, and baseline testing to ensure they start their next season in an optimal position on the bike, doing exercises that address any movement limitations or weaknesses, have a snapshot of their bloodwork to identify any anomalies from year to year, and their zones set correctly so they’re training at the right intensity.

-Invest in Your Business
+Evaluate Your Business Needs

 Once your athletes are taken care of, invest in your coaching business.